alexdelorenzo/dreamhost-dyndns/README.md

 Setup
 -----------------

-* Visit api.dreamhost.com and obtain a API key with ability to use the dns-* API
+* Visit the [DreamHost control panel](https://panel.dreamhost.com/?tree=home.api) and obtain a API key with ability to use the dns-* API
 * Update `domains.csv` with the domain you wish to modify followed by the API key.
 Use a comma to separate the two values.
 No spaces.